programLyrique/ims-analysis/README.md

-To do some code analysis on common ims, such as Puredata or Max/MSP.
+To do some code analysis on common IMS, such as Puredata or Max/MSP.

 ## Dependencies